-Please note, your cat isn't a novelty item & it's dangerous to try & decorate your cat with ribbons etc.
+Please note, your cat isn't a novelty item and it's dangerous to try and decorate your cat with ribbons etc.

 Holly, mistletoe, poinsettias are all popular plants to have in the home at Christmas, especially in the northern hemisphere.
 These plants are toxic to cats so should be placed where your cat can't get to them.
 Please see our page on common household toxins for an extensive list of toxic and nontoxic plants.

-Many cat owners enjoy giving their cat the occasional treat of "human" food & generally this doesn't harm the cat.
+Many cat owners enjoy giving their cat the occasional treat of "human" food and generally this doesn't harm the cat.
 However, it is important to remember that some foods which are fine for humans to eat can be toxic to cats.
 The odd sliver of chicken or turkey (off the bone) is fine, however, it really isn't a good idea to give them large quantities of such food as this can lead to gastrointestinal problems.
-Never give your cat cooked chicken or turkey bones, these bones can splinter & can become lodged in your cat's throat or puncture the intestines & stomach.
+Never give your cat cooked chicken or turkey bones, these bones can splinter and can become lodged in your cat's throat or puncture the intestines and stomach.
 Chocolate is toxic to cats, the darker the chocolate, the more toxic.
-Chocolate contains both caffeine & theobromine, which are both toxic.
-If you suspect your cat has eaten chocolate watch for signs of restlessness & vomiting, if in doubt, see your vet.
+Chocolate contains both caffeine and theobromine, which are both toxic.
+If you suspect your cat has eaten chocolate watch for signs of restlessness and vomiting, if in doubt, see your vet.

-Cats will often scavenge for food in the garbage so be aware that if you've covered your turkey with foil & thrown it in the bin, your cat may drag it out & chew on it which could make the cat sick.
+Cats will often scavenge for food in the garbage so be aware that if you've covered your turkey with foil and thrown it in the bin, your cat may drag it out and chew on it which could make the cat sick.
 Cooked turkey bones will also attract your cat.
-Be aware of this & if possible, take your food scraps etc., to your outside bin.
+Be aware of this and if possible, take your food scraps etc., to your outside bin.